REVRBE/imgui-cheat-loader/README.md

 <h3>Update</h3>

-I'll soon be adding an updated version of the XenForo authentication script + handling in xenforo.hh
+I'll soon be adding an updated version of the XenForo authentication script + handling in xenforo.hh so it's able to handle and retrieve more variables from the database. + DragonByte Ecommerce support being added.